xNaCly/panzer/README.md

-# gopnzr
+# panzer

-gopnzr - a minimal, fast and fun to use shell written in go
+panzer - a minimal, fast and fun to use shell written in go

 > _Warning_
-> gopnzr is in active development
+> panzer is in active development and currently only supports linux

 ## Features